UPDATED: May 20, 2020

 In response to these time conflicts and safety concerns, The Halloween & Costume Association (HCA) created a petition back in 2018 to move Halloween to the last Saturday in October.
 The primary goal is to create a safer, longer Halloween for families to enjoy together by utilizing daylight hours on a series of two days that most Americans have off of school and work.

-Our research experts analyze traffic accident data all year long to determine trends and alert the public of major safety concerns.
+Our research experts analyze the worst states for traffic-related fatalities all year long to determine trends and alert the public of major safety concerns.
 Halloween has been on our radar as being a deadly day for drivers, passengers, and pedestrians for awhile now.
 We would like to join and support the recent momentum to move Halloween to Saturday with some cold, hard fatal crash facts.

 10 Reasons Halloween Should be Moved to Saturday